AdamanTeam/AdamanTeam.github.io/_posts/2018-12-6-Data-Story.md

 --->

-# Where does the food sold in France comes from ?
+# Where does the food comes from ?
-We start our journey by visualizing on a map from where are the origins of food imported in France.
+We start our journey by visualizing on a map the cluster of where are the origins of all the food present in the dataset.

+*Cluster map of all places of origins present in the dataset*
+<iframe src="https://adamanteam.github.io/cluster_map.html" width="100%" height="400px"></iframe>

 Why in France ?
 Because the dataset we have contains mostly food product sold in France, therefore we will get the most interesting results.

-*Map of all origins of ingredients*
+*Map of all origins of ingredients exported to France*
 <iframe src="https://adamanteam.github.io/geodesic_map.html" width="100%" height="400px"></iframe>

 On this map, we have a whooping number of 87 countries.
 The food french people eat comes from really all over the world.